evirgenoguz/KampCalisma/README.md

   Today we learned interface in c# and how to use interface in business.
 This lesson really effective for me ı feel it improving.

  6. Gün / 6.
 Day
+  Bu dersimizde ve sonrasındaki ödevlerimizde sql sorgularını öğrendik w3school konu anlatımı ve egzersizleri ile destekledik.

+  We learned sql query with today's lesson and homeworks after then we did w3school exercises.

+ 7. Gün / 7.
+Day
+  Bu dersimizde yeni projemize ve verilen ödev ile yeni projemizin yanında kendi projemiz içinde çalışıyor olacağız bundan dolayı artık bu projenin üstüne ekleme yapılmayabilir.
+Linq öğrendik ve yine ödevlerle tekrarını yaptık.

+  This lesson we started new project also we started another according to homeworks.
+So we will do 2 project end of the bootcamp by the way ı couldnt commit this repository but you can check other repositories we contiune from other repositories.
+(ReCap Project and Final Project)

  8. Gün / 8.
 Day